Smashing1234/Raspberry-4-smart-gesture-recognition-assistant/README.md

 ## Conclusion
 A working prototype of an assistive system has been created.
 This prototype proves the possibility of recognizing gestures using a camera and lightweight algorithms on a Raspberry Pi.
 It functions as a prototype of a local platform for controlling devices over Wi-Fi and sending emergency alerts, offering a practical prototype of a solution for contactless interaction with a smart home.
+Recognition accuracy: 72% (gestures), 65% (claps), execution delays vary from 1.5 to 3 seconds depending on the action